 Tuberous sclerosis, also known as tuberous sclerosis complex, is a rare genetic condition that causes mainly non-cancerous (benign) tumours to develop in different parts of the body.

 Turner syndrome is a genetic disorder that only affects females.
 It causes a wide range of symptoms and some distinctive characteristics.

-Read about type 2 diabetes, a lifelong condition that causes a person's blood sugar level to become too high.
+Read about type 2 diabetes, a condition that causes a person's blood sugar level to become too high.

 Find out about typhoid fever, what causes it, how it's treated and what you can do to protect yourself if you're travelling to a high-risk area.

-A tremor is when you're not able to control shaking or trembling in part of your body.
+Read about tremor, which is when you're not able to control shaking or trembling in part of your body.

 NHS guide to type 1 diabetes.